villekf/OMEGA-doc/docs/source/algorithms.rst

 Subset types
 ------------

 There are total of 12 different ways to select subsets.
-Note that these apply only in the case that you use subsets.
+Note that these apply only in the case that you use subsets (subsets > 1).
 These are numbered from 0 to 11.
-In general, types 1-7 are more suitable for PET and 8-11 for CT and SPECT.
+In general, types 1-7 are more suitable for PET and 8-11 for CT and SPECT, while 0 is good for list-mode data.
-Below is a short description for each and when to use each:
+Below is a short description for each and when to use each: In MATLAB/Octave use ``options.subset_type`` to specify the type and in Python ``options.subsetType``.
+For example ``options.subset_type = 1`` would use type 1.

 Type 0
 ^^^^^^